complextissue/pytximport/README.md

 Generally, outputs from `pytximport` correspond to the outputs from `tximport` within the accuracy allowed by multiple floating point operations and small implementation differences in its dependencies when using the same configuration.
 If you observe larger discrepancies, please open an issue.

-While the outputs are roughly identical for the same configuration, there remain some differences between the packages:
+While the outputs are identical within floating point tolerance for the same configuration, there remain some differences between the packages:

-- `pytximport` can be used from the command line.
+Features unique to `pytximport`:
+- Generating transcript-to-gene maps, either from a BioMart server or an `annotation.gtf` file.
+Use `create_transcript_gene_map` or `create_transcript_gene_map_from_annotation` from `pytximport.utils`.
+- Command line interface.
+Type `pytximport --help` into your terminal to explore all options.
-- `pytximport` supports `AnnData` format outputs (set `output_type` to `anndata`), enabling seamless integration with the `scverse`.
+- `AnnData`-support, enabling seamless integration with the `scverse`.
+- Saving outputs directly to file (use the `output_path` argument).
+- Removing transcript versions from **both** the quantification files and the transcript-to-gene map when `ignore_transcript_version` is provided.
+- Post-hoc biotype-filtering.
+Set `biotype_filter` to a whitelist of possible biotypes contained within the bar-separated values of your transcript ids.

+Features unique to `tximport`

-- Argument order and argument defaults may differ between the implementations.
+Argument order and argument defaults may differ between the implementations.
-- Additional features:
-  - When `ignore_transcript_version` is set, the transcript version will not only be scrapped from the quantization file but also from the provided transcript to gene mapping.
-  - When `biotype_filter` is set, all transcripts that do not contain any of the provided biotypes will be removed prior to all other steps.
-  - When `output_path` is configured, a count matrix will be saved as a .csv file.

 ## Building the documentation locally